 Fixing Botched Lower Eyelid Surgery

-The most frequent cause for an issue after lower eyelid surgery is not the shape of your cheekbone.
-It is not a negative vector eyelid.
+The most frequent cause for an issue after lower eyelid surgery is not the shape of your cheekbone nor a negative vector eyelid.
 It is not that you failed to massage your lower eyelid as instructed by your surgeon.
-No, the number one cause for the fact that you have a lower eyelid problem after healing from your surgery is the choice of surgery by your surgeon.
-It does not make your surgeon a bad person unless they have made you feel responsible for your surgical outcome.
+No, the number one cause for the fact that you have a lower eyelid problem after healing from your surgery is the choice of surgery by your cosmetic eyelid surgeon.
+It does not make your plastic surgeon a bad person unless they have made you feel responsible for botched lower eyelids.
 The most common cause for an unsatisfactory outcome after lower eyelid surgery is the choice to perform the surgery through an incision on the outside of the eyelid.

-Why did your surgeon take this approach?
+Why did your plastic surgeon take this approach?
 The simplest answer is that it is customary for them because they were trained this way.
 It is what they were taught and the field persists in using this surgical approach because the alternative requires the surgeon to work very close to the eye.
 Different surgical specialties offer eyelid surgery.
-Many surgeons who perform lower eyelid surgery are not trained to work close to the eye.
-For that reason they prefer to make their lower eyelid surgery through a skin incision.
-In the opinion of Dr. Steinsapir, that is generally a bad choice because many of the most common complications after lower eyelid surgery could have been avoided by using the transconjunctival approach rather than a transcutaneous approach.
+Many eyelid surgeons who perform surgery are not trained to work close to the eye.
+For that reason, they prefer to make their lower blepharoplasty through a skin incision.
+In the opinion of Dr. Steinsapir, that is generally a bad choice because many of the most common complications (such as botched lower eyelids) after lower eyelid surgery could have been avoided by using the transconjunctival approach rather than a transcutaneous approach.

 Under eye bags